nopSolutions/nopCommerce-Docs/en/developer/tutorials/source-code-organization.md

 # Source code organization

-This document is a developer's guide to the structure of a nopCommerce solution and is intended to help new developers learn the source code.
+This document is a developer's guide to the structure of the nopCommerce solution and is intended to help new developers learn the source code.
 First of all, nopCommerce is an open-source application, so you can download it for free from [GitHub](https://github.com/nopSolutions/nopCommerce).
 Projects and folders are listed in the order in which they are sorted in *Visual Studio*.
 We recommend that you open your nopCommerce solution in *Visual Studio* and view projects and files as you read this document.

 ![Source code organization](_static/source-code-organization/structure_of_projects.jpg)

 Most of the projects, directories, and files are named so that you can get a rough idea of their purpose.
-For example, I don't even have to look inside the project called `Nop.Plugin.Payments.PayPalStandard` to guess what it does.
+For example, you don't even have to look inside the project called `Nop.Plugin.Payments.PayPalStandard` to guess what it does.

 ## `\Libraries\Nop.Core`